 Jacob’s death.

 “Yes and no. It’s complicated,” Anna said.
 “The rail company is paying Silas a lot of money, but it was Silas who was ordering the parts and the equipment that was faulty.
-I think he’s the one responsible for Jacob;s death.
+I think he’s the one responsible for Jacob’s death.
 I already have a statement from Tommy saying that Silas tried to kill him!”

 “Oh, Anna,” Abigail breathed softly.
 She looked up, across the meadows and out to the hills.
 “I’m scared for you, Anna.
 I’ve known that Silas is a nasty piece of work for a long time, but I never dreamed he would ever stoop this low.”
 Her face twisted with anger. “it’s worse than low.
 It’s murder.”